decaylabs/moviedb/README.md

 ### Getting Started

-This project uses webpack to build the application and host it locally on port 3000.
-I used create-react-app to setup the dev environment and prototype quickly without having to manually configure the necessary boilerplate.
+This project uses webpack to build the application and host it locally on port 3000. create-react-app was used to setup the dev environment and prototype quickly without having to manually configure the necessary boilerplate.

 1. [Install Node.js] (https://nodejs.org/en/download/)